 The 22/7 approximation to 2π is 6.285714, which is nearly 6.3 (or 63/10), so a radius of 10 units could give, to less accuracy, the expectation of 63 units on the perimeter.
 The number 6 and one quarter (6.25 or 2π equal to 25/4) was less than 2π but a simpler ratio of 25/4, so that 4 units in radius would give an expected perimeter of 25 units.

 These approximations for 2π are in themselves less accurate than 44/7.
 But by cunningly blending the more accurate 44/7, the “good 2π”, with an inverted version of one of these “bad 2πs” (or visa versa, see later), integer results could be maintained between radii and their perimeters, to produce a more flexible alternative to using 44/7.

-- This used an integer radius rope, to predict the perimeter as being an integer number of feet that were slightly larger by 176/175, that is 6.25 times the radius rather than 22/7 times the radius.
+- This used an integer radius rope, to predict the perimeter as being an integer number of feet that were slightly larger by 176/175, that is 6.25 times the radius rather than The best accurate approximation to the π ratio, between a diameter and circumference of a circle, as used in the ancient and prehistoric periods. times the radius.